English

 Curriculum Intent

-Our English department aims to provide a challenging curriculum which introduces young people to some of the finest literary texts from around the world.
+Our English department aims to provide a challenging curriculum which introduces our young people to some of the best writing and spoken word from around the world.
 We work to inspire our students’ love of language and their ability to employ it for their future success.
-We see time and time again that through their learning in English they empower themselves to succeed.
+In their learning, we encourage our students to take risks and push themselves to succeed.

-The English team are fully qualified and well-established; we have a wealth of experience and are passionate about our various disciplines, which include English Language, Literature, Theatre Studies, Creative Writing and Media.
-Consequently, students benefit from a broad range of knowledge and specialisms as they move through the school.
-With a dedicated suite of well-equipped English rooms, regular access to an excellent Learning Resources Centre and a full-time librarian, Sunbury Manor students have the perfect environment to begin their secondary Language and Literature studies.
+The department staff have a wealth of experience between them.
+We are passionate about our various disciplines, which include English Language, Literature, Theatre Studies, Creative Writing, and Media.
+Consequently, students benefit from a very broad range of knowledge and specialisms as they move through the school.
+We have dedicated and well-equipped English rooms and regular access to the Learning Resource Centre.

-From reading a map to sequencing DNA, English is an essential subject for decoding the world.
-At Sunbury Manor we recognise the importance of language and literacy in all subjects and to all future study our young people will graduate to.
-This is why we work closely with colleagues to make sure literacy is embedded in all lessons – even Maths!
-We also support students in their wider studies by helping them to master the ability to evaluate, debate, discuss and analyse the complex knowledge learned across the school.
+We recognise that from reading a map to sequencing DNA, English is an essential subject for decoding the world.
+At Sunbury Manor we recognise the importance of language and literacy to every curriculum subject, and to all future study and training our young people will graduate to.
+Therefore, we support students while they master the ability to evaluate, debate, discuss and analyse the complex knowledge learned across the school.

 For GCSE we follow the EDUQAS syllabus and all students study GCSE English Language and GCSE English Literature during Years 10 and 11.
-In Language, students learn to approach complex articles from the 21st and 19th centuries, and how to write functional and persuasive texts suited to the world of work.
-They consider a range of sophisticated fiction and look more closely at how 20th century writers craft their work for effect.
-Our Literature course allows for the study of Shakespeare, Stevenson, Priestley and a myriad of poets from the 16th century to the modern day.
+In Language, students learn to approach complex articles from the 21st and 19th Century, and how to write functional and persuasive texts suited to the world of work.
+They consider a range of sophisticated fiction and look more closely at how 20th Century writers craft their work for effect.
+Our Literature course allows for the study of Shakespeare, Stevenson, Priestley and a collection of poets from the 16 Century to the modern day.
 It is a robust, challenging programme of study and our students thrive.
 We are so proud of their successes.

-At key stage 3 and 4, students are predominantly taught in mixed ability groups and are not set.
+In English, students are taught in mixed ability groups and are not set.
 Classes are carefully composed to ensure that there is a balanced range of ability, meaning there are always groups of students working at a similar level and no one is isolated.
-Our lessons are ‘pitched-up’ to meet the needs of the most-able, with differentiated materials available to support others to move towards the same high standards.
+Our lessons are ‘pitched-up’ to meet the needs of the most-able, with adapted resources to support other learners.
 This way we avoid capping the learning potential of the class and set the highest academic expectations for all.
 At GCSE, students in our mixed ability groups attain across the full range of marks and grades, including the coveted grade 9.

-In every lesson, our multi-directional approach to teaching ensures well-planned, engaging lessons.
-From the moment students enter the classroom, the focus is on learning with a designated ‘Do Now’ task.
-Mixed-group work, shared reading, oracy, retrieval practise, IT & Media, drama and supported writing alongside good old fashioned ‘chalk and talk’ teaching are the mainstays of student learning.
+Lessons engage students from the moment they enter the classroom, with a designated ‘DO IT NOW’ task.
+Pair work, group work, shared reading, oracy, retrieval practise, the use of IT, Media, drama, visual support, guided reading and supported writing alongside good old fashioned ‘chalk and talk’ teaching are the mainstays of students’ learning.

 Beyond the classroom, our students are encouraged to participate in a wide range of extra-curricular and enrichment opportunities.
-Our Book Clubs give students an opportunity to share their passion for reading.
+Our Book Clubs give our students an opportunity to share their passion for reading.
 They run for every year group and are always well attended.
+Alongside this, we offer writing clubs, boosters for KS3, Revision for KS4 and trips throughout the year.

-We believe that playscripts and poetry are best enjoyed live so whenever possible students get the chance to attend theatre productions and the annual Poetry Live! events.
-Students also benefit from visits from professional theatre groups who perform full, unabridged plays and run workshops to support learning and appreciation of the texts in performance.
+We all believe that playscripts and poetry are best enjoyed live so whenever possible students get the chance to attend theatre productions and the annual Poetry Live! events to enhance their understanding.
+Students also benefit from visits from professional theatre groups who perform full, unabridged plays and run workshops to support understanding.

-Many of our students are passionate writers; the words, ‘Would you read my first chapter, please…’ are often heard and nothing pleases us more!
+Many of our students are passionate writers; the words, ‘Miss, can you read my first chapter please…’ are often heard and nothing pleases us more!
 There are regular opportunities to take part in writing competitions and whole school participation is encouraged.
-For those interested in pursuing careers in media and journalism, opportunities continue into Years 10 and 11 with the regional Young Reporters scheme.
+For those interested in pursuing careers in media and journalism, opportunities continue into Years 10 and 11 with the national Young Reporters scheme.
+Students’ work has been published in The Sunday Times.
 For those more interested in argument and debate, Youth Speaks is a popular debating competition in which our students have achieved much success in recent years, proudly returning to school with a number of trophies in recognition of their enthusiasm and talent for public speaking.

 When they leave Sunbury Manor, many of our students continue to be successful in English at Post-16.
-Literature and Language A-level courses at Esher, Richmond, and Tiffin are popular choices in which our students continue to excel.
+Literature and Language A-level courses at Esher, Richmond, and Tiffin are popular choices in which our students continue to do well.
 For those who progress to apprenticeships and diplomas, their English skills enable them to pursue courses in a wide range of professions.
+Regardless of their progression avenue at Post-16, a firm grasp of English will benefit all students, whether it be composing a CV, application or cover letter, or conducting professional communication in the workplace environment.

 Curriculum Overview